beginning of content

 Should I report it if I don't have absolute proof?

-You may feel that you can't say anything if you don't have proof that it is happening.
+You may feel that you can't say anything if you don't have proof that it’s happening.
 However, it's best to report it even if you're not sure abuse is taking place.
-Child abuse is unacceptable, regardless of the circumstance or cultural background.
-It is also under-reported in Australia.
+By law, reporting of child abuse based on reasonable suspicion is mandatory in:

-Abuse is never the child's fault.
-Acting on your suspicions could stop any further abuse happening.
+Child abuse is also under-reported in Australia.
 Children can be affected for their whole lives by abuse.
 It's vital that adults protect them.

 What happens when I report child abuse?